aravinthsci/Spark-DB-Connector/README.md

 ##### File source : com.spark.knowledge.datastorage.RedisDB

 Read and write data to Redis using Apache Spark with the help of Spark Redis connector.

+## MongoDB
+##### File source : com.spark.knowledge.datastorage.MongoDB

+Read and write data to MongoDB using Apache Spark with the help of Spark Mongo connector.